mozillaarchive/deuxdrop/deploy/cobbler/cobbler-setup.md

 Then, on the server to replicate to, you can run:

     cobbler replicate --master=HOSTNAME --distros=* --profiles=* --repos=* --image=*

+One super important thing to keep in mind is that you may still need to customize the profile as seen below if your deuxdrop directory lives someplace different than it did on the master.
+If this is the case, then if you perform any subsequent replications, you may want to leave off the profile syncing unless you want to re-apply that change:

+    cobbler replicate --master=HOSTNAME --distros=* --repos=* --image=*

 ## Grab your distro, configure repo's.